sahilbhardwaj23/houseprediction/README.md

 The data cleaning process ensures that the datasets are consistent, accurate, and ready for analysis, laying the foundation for the subsequent stages of the project.

 ---
-Certainly!
-Here's a brief overview of the Exploratory Data Analysis (EDA) phase:

----

 ## Exploratory Data Analysis